Find out what workflow analytics and metrics are available in Kanban Tool and learn how to read them.

 Use the automated graphs in order to learn about your team performance and use this as a base for future process improvements.

 All of these metrics are accessible under Settings - Analytics.

 These charts will show you various breakdowns of data gathered on a board.

-This is a great place to go to when looking for information on tasks distribution among the team, or for information about task types, priorities, assignments or size ratios within a board.
+The Breakdown Chart is a great place to go to when looking for information on tasks distribution among the team, or for information about task types, priorities, assignments or size ratios within a board.

 Analysis can be done for an entire board or for particular swimlanes, columns, task types (colors) alone.

 Perfect for finding out how the work spreads within a team or project!